 Accutach Co. does not repair or calibrate mechanical tachometers or speedometers.

 Contact us to discuss the service you need.

 The Smiths and VDO tachometers of the 1960s and 70s used a D'Asonval style ammeter as the needle movement.
-They consist of an electromagnet winding energized against permanent magnets to move their needles, which are set in non-lubricated jewel bearings.
-Never lubricate the jewel bearings.
+They consist of an electromagnet winding energized against permanent magnets to move their needles.
+Thanks to Alex Miller, I now know that The lower bearing in these meter assemblies is a hardened steel “thrust” plate and a brass bush.
+The upper bearing is a close fitting hole in a brass plate.
+I never lubricate these bearing because I have seen too many of them get gunked up resulting in binding movements.
+(Alex also tells me of a 4th generation Smiths tachometer that uses platic bearing.
+I have no experience with these newer tachometers.)
 The tachometers are driven by either a magnetic pulse or voltage pulse from the ignition, depending on the tachometer.

 As these tachometers age, their permanent magnets weaken and the components age, so none of the original tachometers are accurate unless they have been recently re-calibrated.

 The older Smiths tachometer must be disassembled in order to calibrate or repair it.
 Carefully rotate the chrome bezel until the tabs on the bezel line up with the slots on the case.
 This can be a very difficult job if the seals have aged badly and stuck.
 Whatever you do, DON’T pry up the tabs on the bezel or you’ll ruin it.
 We use a pair of plastic strap wrenches with rubber straps to rotate the tough bezels.
 Don’t tap the bezel edge as the meter is very fragile.